Advanced Certified Coach with the Gaia Project for Women's Leadership

 Alethea has been interviewed on 1010WINS and featured in The Daily Mail, Cool Mom Picks, Apartment Therapy, Ask Moxie, Mom365, The Gaia Project for Women's Leadership, and A Child Grows in Brooklyn.

 Alethea writes about diversity, inclusion, gender and race on Patreon.
-She is also the Co-Founder of Going There: Brave Spaces for Healthy Conversations About Race.
+She is also the Co-Founder of Going There: Brave Spaces for Healthy Conversations About Race and COO for the Gaia Project for Women's Leadership.